-The 2004 numbers (note that IFRS new reporting standards weaken comparability with 2003 and before) showed a strong improvement with a Combined ratio of 91.1% while the company still booked a modest reserves strengthening.
-Expense ratio was around 17% under the new reporting standard while ROE was in excess of 23% driven mostly by the strong Combined ratio improvements.
+The 2004 numbers (note that IFRS new reporting standards weaken comparability with 2003 and before) showed a strong improvement.
+This improvement was with a Combined ratio of 91.1% while the company still booked a modest reserves strengthening.
+Expense ratio was around 17% under the new reporting standard.
+While ROE was in excess of 23% driven mostly by the strong Combined ratio improvements.

 In 2005 the company listed its shares in October at a DKK230/share level while the year-end share price was 319.
-The company reported a premiums growth of 2.9% while the Combined ratio was 89.0% with the expense ratio hitting 17.0%.
-ROE was 28% boosted also by a strong investment return.
-The company paid a dividend per share of DKK21 meaning that total return (share price performance plus dividends) was nearly 48% for 2005.
+The company reported a premiums growth of 2.9% while the Combined ratio was 89.0%.
+With the expense ratio hitting 17.0%, ROE was 28% boosted also by a strong investment return.
+The company paid a dividend per share of DKK21.
+Meaning that the total return (share price performance plus dividends) was nearly 48% for 2005.

 In 2006 the company grew the top-line by 2.0% reporting a Combined ratio of 86.4% of which the expense ratio was 16.8%.
 ROE was 35% boosted also by strong investments returns.
 The company paid a dividend per share of DKK33 meaning that total return on the stock was around 45%.

 Tryg’s journey: from 2007 – 2010

 In 2007 the company grew the top-line by 3.7% reporting a Combined ratio of 86.1% of which the expense ratio was 16.7%.
 ROE was approximately 23% with investment return of DKK340m vs DKK1.2bn in 2006.
 The company paid a dividend per share of DKK17 meaning that total return on the stock was around -6%